-Depending on your needs and your investment objectives, your Financial Advisor may assist you with brokerage services, investment advisory services, or both.
+Depending on your needs and your investment objectives, Morgan Stanley may assist you with brokerage services, investment advisory services or both.
 There are important differences highlighted below between brokerage and advisory accounts, including their costs, the services we provide and the rules that govern them.
 You should carefully consider these differences when deciding which type, or combination of types, of services and accounts are right for you.

-Morgan Stanley Smith Barney LLC ("Morgan Stanley") is registered as both a broker-dealer and as an investment advisor under federal and state securities laws, and we and our Financial Advisors provide services in both capacities.
+Morgan Stanley is registered as both a broker-dealer and as an investment advisor under federal and state securities laws, and we provide services in both capacities.
 In accordance with the rules of the Financial Industry Regulatory Authority (FINRA), whether acting in a brokerage or advisory capacity, Morgan Stanley must observe high standards of commercial honor and just and equitable principles of trade.